arnavgautam/TreeHacks2015/HOLs/HOL-ScalingWindowsAzureWebSites/HOL.md

 1. In the **Preview** page, click **Publish**.

 1. Once the publishing process finishes, your default browser will open the published web site.
-Verify that the web site was successfully published in Windows Azure.
+Verify that the web site was successfully published in Microsoft Azure.

 <a name="Exercise1"></a>
-### Exercise 1: Moving Static Assets to Windows Azure Storage ###
+### Exercise 1: Moving Static Assets to Microsoft Azure Storage ###

-In this exercise, you will move your Web Site assets, such as Images and videos, to your Windows Azure Storage account and redirect your links to target the new location.
+In this exercise, you will move your Web Site assets, such as Images and videos, to your Microsoft Azure Storage account and redirect your links to target the new location.

 <a name="Ex1Task1" />
 #### Task 1 - Creating a Storage Account from Management Portal ####

 In this task you will learn how to create a new Storage Account using the Management Portal.

-1. Navigate to http://manage.windowsazure.com using a Web browser and sign in using the Microsoft Account associated with your Windows Azure account.
+1. Navigate to http://manage.windowsazure.com using a Web browser and sign in using the Microsoft Account associated with your Microsoft Azure account.

 1. In the menu located at the bottom, select **New | Data Services | Storage | Quick Create** to start creating a new Storage Account.
 Enter a unique name for the account and select a **Region** from the list.
 Click **Create Storage Account** to continue.